Frequently Asked Questions - Catalog System

 What is my PIN?

 A Personal Identification Number, or PIN, is used to log on to your library account.
 When your account is created, this is usually set with the last four digits of your phone number--try that first.
-If you have changed your PIN and can't remember it, you can reset it using the "Forgot your password?" link on the "My Account" login screen.
+If you can't remember your PIN and have an email address on your Account, you can reset it using the "Forgot your password?" link on the "My Account" login screen.

 Where can I learn more about how to search the catalog and use "My Account"?